gildas2k/UnrealImGui/README.md

 Status
 ------

-Version: 1.22
+Version: 1.3

+This fork has been made from [segross/UnrealImGui](https://github.com/segross/UnrealImGui) in Decembre 2021.

+It includes:
-ImGui version: 1.83
+- ImGui version: 1.83

-NetImGui version: 1.6.0
+- NetImGui version: 1.6.0

-Supported engine version: 4.26*
+- Supported engine version: 4.26*

 \* *Plugin has been tested and if necessary updated to compile and work with this engine version.
 As long as possible I will try to maintain backward compatibility of existing features and possibly but not necessarily when adding new features.
 When it comes to bare-bone ImGui version it should be at least backward compatible with the engine version 4.15.
 For NetImgui it needs to be determined.*